Electric Wiring and Home Inspections

-A Licensed Electrician is in the position to correct hazardous conditions that are created by opening the circuit breaker or fuse panel.
+A Licensed Electrician is in the position to correct hazardous conditions created by opening the circuit breaker or fuse panel.
 Someone who is not a Licensed Electrician lacks the experience to deal with hazardous conditions that might develop as a result of opening a circuit breaker or fuse panel.
-If there is a problem that develops as a result of opening the panel (for example, a circuit breaker becomes loose), the Inspector is not in a position to safely resolve the problem.
+If a problem develops because of opening the panel (for example, a circuit breaker becomes loose), the Inspector is not in a position to safely resolve the problem.
 Thus, opening a circuit breaker or fuse panel could create a hazardous condition.

-In addition, most communities require electricians to be licensed, and prohibit anyone other than a Licensed Electrician from performing electrical work.
+Most communities require electricians to be licensed, and prohibit anyone other than a Licensed Electrician from performing electrical work.
 (Exceptions are made for homeowners wiring their own home.)
-So an Inspector who creates a hazardous condition as the result of opening circuit breaker or fuse panel would not be permitted to repair the hazardous condition created.
+So an Inspector who is not a Licensed Electrician is not permitted to open an electrical panel.

-An experienced Inspector can determine the condition of the wiring by visual examination of visible areas in the building.
-The wiring evaluation should not be based just on the inside of the electrical panel.
+An experienced Engineer Inspector can determine the condition of the wiring by visual examination.
 The question you should ask is why do some Home Inspectors insist on opening the circuit breaker panel when it could create a hazard?
 Can't these Home Inspectors find risks and hazards by examining the way the building is wired?
-Are these home Inspectors missing problems like insufficient electric service or old circuit breaker panels?
+Are these home Inspectors missing problems because of their limited abilities?
 Are these Home Inspectors missing serious wiring problems because of their narrow focus?